The Good, the Bad, and Huckleberry Hound: Home media

 On November 25, 1988, The Good, the Bad, and Huckleberry Hound was released on VHS videocassette by Hanna-Barbera Home Video in the United States.
 On August 9, 2011, Warner Archive released the movie on DVD in NTSC picture format with all region encoding, as part of their Hanna–Barbera Classics Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.

+The film was released on Blu-ray as part of a Hanna-Barbera Superstars 10 boxset through Warner Archive on February 20, 2024.
+The film was remastered in HD.